auttwitter/DSI-04/projects/project_capstone/README.md

 ## Project Capstone

-### Reducing Electricity Costs in Romania: Predictive annd Reinforcement Learning for Solar Power Optimization
+### Reducing Electricity Costs in Romania: Predictive and Reinforcement Learning for Solar Power Optimization

 ---